amamory/teste-rtd/docs/source/vibbelt/index.rst

 The belt hardware basically is composed by 12 haptic motors, an arduino nano, a PCB shield and bypass connectors.

+If you want to manufacture the PCB shield you will find all the information you need (PCB design, schematics, eletrical diagrams, gerber files, BOM files) in the `Vib-belt Repository <https://github.com/lsa-pucrs/donnie-assistive-robot-hw/tree/master/vib-belt>`__.

 .. image:: ./schematic.png

 .. image:: ./Belt.png